OctoNezd/oldlander/README.md

 5. (optional) Install RES for infinite scrolling, night mode and other features.
 6. (optional) Insta Old Reddit Redirect to block new version.

+If you already have a custom addon collection, add [the OldLander addon](https://addons.mozilla.org/en-US/firefox/addon/oldlander/) to it and install.

 ### Kiwi

 Note: this is kinda unsupported, I don't use Chromium browsers.